Penghao-99/react_app_deploy/README.md

 And you should be good to go!

-Note: It takes some time for the website to be uploaded
+Note: It will take awhile for you to see the live site url, and some more time for the website to be uploaded